-Ice cream headaches are caused by cold material moving across the roof of your mouth and the back of your throat, as happens when you eat ice cream quickly or gulp a cold drink.
+Ice cream headaches are caused by cold material moving across the warm roof of your mouth and the back of your throat, such as when you eat ice cream quickly or gulp a cold drink.
 Scientists are still unsure about the exact mechanism that causes this pain.

 - Headache Classification Subcommittee of the International Headache Society.
 The international classification of headache disorders: 2nd edition.
 Cephalalgia.
 2004;24(suppl):9.